-Clause 42: Progress report during budgetary period
+Clause 22: Progress report during budgetary period

-This clause places a duty on the Committee on Climate Change to send a report to the Department, before the end of 2027, on its view on the progress that has been made towards meeting the targets in the Bill and the carbon budgets set under clause 22.
+This clause places a duty on the Committee on Climate Change to send a report to the Department, before the end of 2027, on its view on the progress that has been made towards meeting the targets set out in clauses 1 to 3 and the carbon budgets set under clause 11.
 The report is to indicate whether the targets and carbon budgets are likely to be met and identify further action required to meet these targets.
 This will be the first significant assessment of progress made towards the targets set out under the Bill by the Committee on Climate Change.
 The subsequent clauses in Part 4 place further requirements on the Committee on Climate Change concerning the assessment of progress against targets and carbon budgets and progress with the implementation of adaptation programmes.